Doug Munro (musician): Author and educator

-Munro founded the jazz studies program in the Conservatory of Music at Purchase College in 1993, and served as the director of the program from 1993-2002.
-He retired in 2019 as Professor Emeritus and Director Emeritus of the Jazz Studies program at the Conservatory of Music at Purchase College.
+Munro founded the jazz studies program in the Conservatory of Music at Purchase College in 1993, and served as the director of the program from 1993 to 2002.
+He retired in 2019 as professor emeritus and director emeritus of the Jazz Studies program at the Conservatory of Music at Purchase College.

 In addition to his career as a musician and educator, Munro has authored four books about jazz guitar technique, published by Alfred Music and he is the producer and director of an interactive guitar instructional DVD entitled Loop-Mania!

 Munro has published articles for Premier Guitar.